How to create a file with the data to be imported

-Pipeliner will let you know if a record is valid for import or not.
+Pipeliner will show you if a record is valid for import or not.
 While you can accept all of the records as is, is it useful to see if you have any invalid records.

-If you select an invalid record, the panel on the right will allow you to see the problem and rectify it - e.g. to correct the email address or select a valid dropdown value:
+If you select an invalid record, the panel on the right will allow you to see the problem and rectify it "on the fly"— e.g. to correct the email address or select a valid dropdown value ⤵

-If you find that one of the columns you have mapped is in the wrong field.
-You can use the "Change Mapping" button at the top to change the field mappings:
+If you've made a mistake in your mappings, you can use the "Change Mapping" button at the top to change the field mappings ⤵

 If you have mapped more fields than the default display includes, then the import page may not show all fields at once.